-The mathematics department offers an MA Mathematics degree, an MS Mathematics degree, and an MS Statistics degree.
-For each math degree, a student must pass 30 or more units of classes and two qualifying exams.
+The Department of Mathematics and Statistics offers an MA Mathematics degree, an MS Mathematics degree, and an MS Statistics degree.
+For each math degree, a student must pass 30 units of course work.
+In addition, a student must either pass two comprehensive exams or write a thesis or perform a writing project while under the supervision of a math department faculty member.
 The MS Statistics degree requires a minimum of 36 units of classes.
-All degrees require the student to write a thesis or perform a writing project while under the supervision of a math department faculty member.
 We have a wide range of faculty research areas such as algebra, applied mathematics, dynamical systems, linear algebra, graph theory, combinatorics, statistics, and mathematics education.

 We offer teaching assistantships to qualified graduate students.